FDA: 5 deaths tied to weight-loss balloon treatments

 The intragastric balloon systems work by placing one or two deflated balloons into a person's stomach by way of an endoscope that goes through the mouth.
 The balloons are then inflated with saline to the size of a grapefruit and are left there for six months, leaving the person with a "full" feeling.

-The FDA said the deaths occurred from 2016 to present.
+The FDA said the deaths occurred from 2016 to the present.
 In February 2017, the agency sent out a letter to health care providers recommending close monitoring of patients using the balloon device to treat obesity for the potential risks of acute pancreatitis and spontaneous over-inflation.

 Since then both companies have revised their labeling to address these risks.